 I know Spring is on its way when the yellows and purples start to show up in the garden.
 Daffodils start show their sunny faces and purple violets peek up at me from the ground.

 Violets are my favourite flower, which in a way is a little surprising as purple is not a particularly favourite colour (something to do with being a redhead maybe?).
 But each year when I see the violets show up, it always brings a smile to my face.
 I love them for their delicacy, but also their resilience.
 They get trodden underfoot, as they hide within the ground cover, and year after year they return, opening out and raising their faces to the spring sun.

 If you go looking for them, they generally can be found in shady, slightly mossy places, under tree canopies.
-They are a little purple flower, about 2cm (1 in) long and maybe 8cm (3 in) high at a push.
+Look for a little purple flower, about 2cm (1 in) long and maybe 8cm (3 in) high at a push.
 They will raise their faces to the sun, so it’s best to forage on a sunny morning, after any initial dew has passed.
-They will be easier to see.
+The violets will be easier to see.
 Collect by pinching the stem between your fingers, below the flower.
 Or, if you are organised (unlike me as I thought only to bring a container), take along a pair of small scissors and cut at the stem.
 Put them loosely in your container as ideally you do not wish to crush the flowers, particularly if you wish to make sugared violets.

 This Time Around